NgelekThayai/Exploring_with_random_forests/README.md

-# RandomForestFunctions
+# Exploring_With_Random_Forests

-RandomForestFunctions is a way to functionalize the process of the random forest classifier and explore datasets quickly and effectively.
+Exploring_With_Random_Forests is a way to functionalize the process of the random forest classifier and explore datasets quickly and effectively.

 ## Installation:
 ------------